 Hardtack — Otherwise known as sea biscuits, hardtack is made of flour, water, and salt.
 There is no flavor profile of hard tack and it takes at least 15 minutes of soaking this glorified cracker for it to become edible.
 If you can bludgeon a man to death with your food, then it’s definitely not good eats, even if it can last basically forever.

-Salt Pork — Here is the thing, theoretically salt pork should on the “good list”, accept that storage of everything on these ships was the worst.
+Salt Pork — Here is the thing, theoretically salt pork should on the “good list”, except that storage of everything on these ships was the worst.
 Basically your barrels of dry provisions couldn’t keep water out, while your barrels of brined goods couldn’t keep the salty mixture in.
 As such, your pork could get real rancid, real quick, even with an entire salt mine covering each slab.
 Not to mention that the salt pork, even if it was good enough to NOT make you viciously sick, would have both an awful, chewy consistency, as it needed to be boiled to eat, and would never shed that piercing salty taste.
 Do you enjoy food with an entire salt shaker dropped on it?
 Yup, neither do I. Creative name for the dish though.

 Fortified Wine — It’s well known that alcohol was a substitute for water throughout the Middle Ages and even into the Renaissance and Age of Exploration.
-Water could be hard to come by and, in many cases, become contaminated pretty easily.
+Water could be hard to come by and, in many cases, became contaminated pretty easily.
 Amplify this times one thousand on a ship sailing in the summer with only barreled still-water as a fresh water source.
 While super low ABV beer, say 1-3%, was often used by sailors as a fine substitute for water that wouldn’t destroy your motor skills, Columbus only had fortified wine in the galley.
 Running 15-20% ABV, drinking fortified wine all day for two months might be fun at the start, but would tear apart your psyche on a sixty-seven day journey.
 Remember Salvia videos on Youtube?
 I bet the crews of the Nina, the Pinta, and the Santa Maria put those crazies to shame when they finally hit shore in the Bahamian islands.